 How to be a Board of Director candidate

-Board of Director candidate solicitation generally opens a few months before the annual meeting, with the deadline for candidate solicitation announced at that time.
-To learn exactly when candidate applications are accepted, please watch for the Storyknife newsletter, special mailings, and/or announcements online such as the Calista Facebook page.
+Board of Director candidate solicitation generally opens a few months before the Annual Meeting of Shareholders, with the deadline for candidate solicitation announced at that time.
+To learn exactly when candidate applications are accepted, please watch for the Storyknife newsletter announcement, special mailings and/or announcements online such as on the Calista Facebook page.
 To ensure you are notified of candidate openings, please provide Shareholder Records with your current contact information.